revelrylabs/harmonium/README.md

 ## Configuration

-At this time, there's no package level configuration-- all options as passed as props to the components at time of use.
+At this time, there's no package level configuration-- all options are passed as props to the components at time of use.

 ## Contributing and Development